alwaysdata/documentation/content/security/ssl-tls/lets-encrypt/index.en.md

 Certificate generation is limited to 64 characters per complete address.
 {{% /notice %}}

+### Troubleshooting

-### The SSL certificate is automatically generated and renewed, you will find it in the "Auto-generated certificates" menu.
+#### The SSL certificate is automatically generated and renewed, you will find it in the "Auto-generated certificates" menu.

 The creation of these certificates is **dependent on DNS propagation**: the address must point to alwaysdata servers.
 Once the address is added in **Web > Sites**, the system will attempt to generate its certificate *every 30 minutes for 24 hours*.
 This will then change to *once a day*.